 If your child has trouble settling down for homework or dinner, find a repetitive activity for your child to do for five to 10 minutes before starting.
 Word searches, crosswords, jigsaw puzzles, and card games are good for this.

-Hyperactivity can be hard on the whole family (as well as teachers).
+Hyperactivity can be hard on the whole family.
 One important thing you can do is to help your child not feel bad or ashamed.
 Assure your child it’s common, and that hyperactivity will get better with time and support.